robertosaavedr/robertosaavedr/README.md

 ### This is Roberto Saavedra👋

 I have a Bachelor's Degree in Applied Statistics, and now I work as a software developer.
-I am mainly interested in Machine Learning, Statistical Modelling and Programming...
+I am mainly interested in Machine Learning, Statistics and Programming...

 You can reach me at robertocarlos.saavedrabaylon@gmail.com, and you can check my LinkedIn as well www.linkedin.com/in/rsaavedr/
 <!--